 How to use clove oil for toothache

-If you’re looking for natural toothache pain relief and natural remedies, what’s probably known as the best remedy for toothache is clove oil.
-Clove oil contains eugenol, an ingredient with natural anesthetic and antibacterial properties that also help reduce inflammation, if not serve as a natural cure for toothache.
+If you're looking for natural toothache pain relief, what's probably known as the best remedy for toothache is clove oil.
+Clove oil contains eugenol, an ingredient with natural anesthetic and antibacterial properties that also help reduce inflammation, making it a go-to essential oil for toothache relief.

 You can find clove oil for tooth pain in pharmacies and health food shops, or you can buy it here on Amazon.

-To use clove oil as a toothache remedy and for tooth pain relief, it’s best to dilute it first.
-Mix a few drops of clove oil with a teaspoon of olive, almond or coconut oil.
+To use clove as an essential oil for toothache, it's best to dilute it first.
+Mix a few drops of clove oil with a teaspoon of olive, almond, or coconut oil.
 Alternatively, you can buy a pre-made clove oil blend like this one.

 Dip a cotton ball into the oil and hold it against the painful tooth for a few minutes.
 Avoid eating or drinking anything straight afterward, and repeat every few hours if needed.